 For example, consider the following figure.
 An installation has eliminated printer 1 from NODE2.
 Work that had printed on printer 1 should be routed to printer 3 at node 3.
 End users and application programs on nodes 1, 2, and 3 all route SYSOUT to the printer using a destid of 'TOM'.
-Figure 28 shows the destids before and after the move.
+Figure 26 on page 142 shows the destids before and after the move.